gaus-fleet-lab/developer-documentation/docs/authentication.md

 }
 ```
 The response include the deviceGUID and productGUID.
 The device need them to build up the URL for [check-for-update](../docs/check-for-update.md)
 and [report](../docs/report.md).
-This three values should be store in the session memory and could always been retrieved by doing a new /authentication
+These three values should be stored in the session memory and can always been retrieved by doing a new /authentication
 ```javascript
 RESPONSE: OK
 {